Instincts and motives for action

 When a sentient being does things which, in a very basic perspective, favours its survival, there is experience of a reward.
 Physiologically speaking this is a release of dopamine and other "feel good substances"; signal substances which give an experience of satisfaction.

-For the reasoning here, it may be wise to roughly divide the activity in the reward system into three levels: too low, natural, too high.
+For the reasoning here, it may be wise to roughly divide the activity in the reward system into three levels: too low, normal, too high.
 This division is illustrated with the reward staircase.

 When stimulation of the reward system comes from natural activities or food, we can say that you are subjected to normal stimulation or normal stimulants.
 The TSI goes up a bit, though the experience does not trigger a craving for the same stimulation again and neither a secondary dissatisfaction.
 You are left on the middle step of the staircase.
 One could say that here the SI lies at about 1.0 and the swings that come from natural stimuli are hardly noticeable.